wickathou/wickathou/README.md

 - [🚀 Past clients ](#-past-clients-)

 # 💻 About myself <a name="brief-portfolio"></a>
-I'm a Web Developer with experience in Mechanical Engineering, Product Design and Marketing I run a design and development agency called [The End Design Co.](http://enddesign.co/) and I'm part of [Growth Division](http://growth-division.com/) Marketing Development team.
+I'm a Web Developer with experience in Mechanical Engineering, Product Design and Marketing.
+I run a design and development agency called [The End Design Co.](http://enddesign.co/) and I'm part of [Growth Division](http://growth-division.com/) Marketing Development team.

 I'm available for new projects, feel free to reach out in case you believe I can help your business.